zbenmo/passing_the_torch/docs/training.md

 We did not access the datasets directly but rather used a utility class ```DataLoader``` that allows us to define the batch (mini-batch) size, as well as wheater we want to shuffle the entries first.
 Shuffeling may be beneficial for the training, but is not important for the test.
 Out of the 64 images that we get in the first mini-batch, we show above the first 5x5 images (and their supervised labels).

-One often defines there own dataset.
+One often defines their own dataset.

 ``` py
 class CustomImageDataset(Dataset):